FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/01-Configuring-Visual-Studio/index.md

-keywords:Symbols for the module 'ENV.dll' were not loaded, VisualStudioTemplates, Templates, VSDropAssist, Class Outline, Extensions, Bundle, visual studio configuration
+keywords:Symbols for the module 'ENV.dll' were not loaded, VisualStudioTemplates, Templates, VSDropAssist, Class Outline, Extensions, Bundle, visual studio configuration,configure visual studio, visual studio 2019

 In this document we'll detail how we configure Visual Studio 2017 to make the most out of it while working with large migrated applications.